Toygarmetu/Transactional-Metadata-Journaling-EXT2/README.md

 mkdir: for creating an empty directory.
 rmdir: for removing an empty directory.
 rm: removing a regular file.
+ed: modifying a regular file.

 Also implements Journaling on EXT2 to behave like an EXT3: